OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

     this._metadata.elements.decimalField.attributes.precision = 3;
 ```

 _Note 1: This is only possible in elements that represent decimal attributes.
-In the other data types, even this attribute is setted, the value will be ignored._
+In the other data types, even this attribute is set, the value will be ignored._

 _Note 2: This only changes the number of decimal places in the interface.
 In order to apply decimal places to the server-side data, you need to develop that logic using C# behaviours._